noir-lang/noir/docs/docs/noir_js/reference/01_noirjs.md

 This async method allows to execute a circuit to get its witness and return value. [`generateFinalProof`](#generatefinalproof) calls it for you, but you can call it directly (i.e. to feed directly to a backend, or to get the return value).

-You can optionally provide a foreignCallHandler, to handle functions that should run outside of the prover (i.e. println)
+You can optionally provide a foreignCallHandler, to handle functions that should run outside of the prover (e.g. `std::println`)

 ### Syntax